|Past Tours Reviews||CLICK HERE

 Arrival at Cairo International Airport.
 A representative of the Archaeological Paths company will welcome our guests at the Cairo Airport and transport them to the luxurious 5-star hotel in Giza, situated near the pyramids.
 After the check-in process at the hotel, our guests will have time to rest and enjoy their dinner in the Hotel's Restaurant.
 Overnight stay at the hotel.

-Day 2 - Saqqara & the first meeting with Dr. Zahi Hawass
+Day 2 - Saqqara & lecture with Dr. Zahi Hawass

 After breakfast we will have an organizational meeting with the Archaeological Paths company's staff.
 During our first day of sightseeing we are going to Saqqara to see the Step Pyramid of Djoser.
 This pyramid was constructed 4,700 years ago for King Djoser by the legendary architect Imhotep and was the first pyramid ever built by the Egyptians.
 We will visit the tombs decorated with impressive reliefs and paintings nearby the pyramid.
 We will end our sightseeing at Saqqara with a visit to the Pyramid of King Teti which boasts one of the oldest Pyramid Texts ever discovered.